artmg/lubuild/help/manipulate/films-and-songs.md

 ## CD ripping

 Options
-* Asunder is simple, does MP3s and is in repos - gets some +1s (like apparently a lot of rippers) uses CDparanoia under covers
+* Asunder is simple, does MP3s and is in repos - gets some +1s
+    * uses CDparanoia under covers (like apparently a lot of rippers)
+    * does not search or save cover art images
+    * GTK-based
 * Sound Juicer is Ubuntu default but has had issues in past
 * abcde CLI that gets lots of +1s
 * RubyRipper well +1ed but not in repos

 ### asunder

+NB: Asunder does not search or save cover art images

 ```
 sudo apt-get install -y asunder